-The first time I made garlic confit I was 9.
-Ok, that’s a lie I was at least 38 but still very young at heart due to a high intake of healthy garlic throughout the years.
-Anyway, during those early garlic-confit days, I was obsessed with French technique and was collecting a bunch of second-hand books which I would usually buy at Alibris (if you still read physical books and don’t care about buying new this is a cool site to check out).
+I got into this stuff when I first started cooking.
+During those early garlic-confit days, I was reading a lot about French technique and was collecting a bunch of second-hand books which I would usually buy at Alibris (if you still read physical books and don’t care about buying new that’s a cool site to check out).
 One of those books happened to be Thomas Keller’s The French Laundry.
-I didn’t even know what the term “confit” meant when I came across Keller’s garlic concoction (it means cooking something very gently in fat).
-Right away I got out my smallest saucepan and a skillet to diffuse the harsh heat of my stove, some olive oil, and an awesome head of garlic skins on.
+I didn’t even know what the term “confit” meant when I came across his garlic recipe (it means cooking something very gently in fat).
+Right away I got out my smallest saucepan and a skillet to diffuse the harsh heat of my stove, some olive oil, and a head of garlic skin-on.
 The gentlest cooking I had done until then.
-I didn’t even know what would come out of the pan.
-About an hour later, my cooking world would change forever.
+I didn’t even know what would happen, I mean, I had no frame of reference.
+What’s garlic confit anyway?!
+About an hour later my cooking world was forever changed.
 Garlic confit is hard to describe.
 It’s sweet and creamy (like butter) and perhaps garlicky but in the gentlest of ways.
 Amazing.
 Great on toast, add it to sauces, soups, over steak, chicken.
-I mean, it’s garlic, it goes anywhere!
+I mean, it’s garlic, bring it on.

 How to make garlic confit sous vide.